ProtocolONE/ptah-docs/content/docs/marketing.md

 bookToc: true
 ---

-# How to create especially effective page?
+# How to create a good landing page for your game?
 ***

-## **Define a goal of your landing page**
+## **Define the goal for your landing page**

-Ptah will enable you to visually customize every single aspect of your website with a drag-and-drop builder and also include custom HTML and CSS.
+Ptah allows you to visually customize every single aspect of your website with a drag-and-drop builder and also include custom HTML and CSS.

-Ptah Builder offers **5 common purposes** to have a game landing page using groups of ready-to-use templates:
+Ptah Builder offers **5 common goals** for your landing pages built-in as ready-to-use templates:

 {{< columns >}}
-🎮 **Game selling**
+🎮 **Sell your game**

-Design templates contain required sections for in-game keys, a link to the game publishing platforms like Steam or GOG to purchase a game.
+The templates contain required sections to sell game keys, a link to game publishing platforms like Steam or GOG.

 <--->
-📧 **Game subscription**
+📧 **Sell a game subscription**

-Design templates to offer customers a game subscription.
+The design is optimised to sell game subscriptions.

 <--->
-🚀 **Pre-order**
+🚀 **Sell pre-orders**

-Useful templates to create a landing page if you haven't launched your game yet.
-It includes a timer section and a form for the pre-order.
+The templates features a timer and a form for the pre-order.
 {{< /columns >}}
 ***
 {{< columns >}}
-💎 **Multiple edition**
+💎 **Sell multiple editions of your game**

-Design templates contain required sections to promote a game with multiple editions or keys.
+Design templates contain required sections to sell a game with multiple editions or key types.

 <--->
-🎯 **Leads collection**
+🎯 **Collect leads**

-The best templates to capture newsletter subscribers.
+The templates focused on capturing newsletter subscribers.
 <--->
-⭐ **Blank page**
+⭐ **A blank page**

 What is more?